intento/intento-api/README.md

 }
 ```

 Here is the [instruction on how to connect your accounts of different providers][delegated_credentials.md].
-Right now this mode is supported for `ai.text.translate.google.automl_api.v1beta1`.
+Right now this mode is supported for `ai.text.translate.google.automl_api.v1` and `ai.text.translate.google.translate_api.v3`.

 ### Smart routing